 We used data from a 2007 national survey on patient experiences of Dutch inpatient hospital care (Consumer Quality Index (CQI) Inpatient Hospital Care).
 In total, the experiences of 15,171 inpatients from 78 Dutch hospitals were included.Quality indicators were calculated from the patients’ responses to the survey items.

 Our results showed that differences in quality indicator scores were only influenced to a limited extent by either the specific hospital department or the hospital as a whole.
 At best, 14% of the variance in indicator scores could be explained by the department and the hospital a patient visited.
 However, adding the department level to the analyses of patient experiences proved statistically worthwhile for a number of quality indicators, and would enable the presentation of more detailed results; at department level instead of hospital level.

 Furthermore, the results indicated that there were some differences in patient experiences between specific types of departments across hospitals.
 Although these differences were small for most quality indicators, some scores were significantly higher in specific department types.
 For instance, patient experiences of information provided to them at discharge (figure (scores 1-4); Npat 13,304, Ndept 1,002).

 Analyses of quality information on patient experiences of inpatient hospital care should not only take into account the hospital level, but also at the more specific department level.
+Visit Little Miss Bingo and find the best online bingo promotions here.
 Furthermore, differences in performances of departments or department types should be explored in future research.